Infineon/arduino-xensiv-angle-sensor-tlx5012/README.md

 ## Contributing
 This is a release repository for the Arduino framework.
-The code base is maintained and developed in the High-Side-Switch Cross-Framework-Platform (XFP) library [repository](https://xensiv-angle-sensor-tlx5012.readthedocs.io/en/latest/index.html).
+The code base is maintained and developed [here](https://github.com/Infineon/xensiv-angle-sensor-tlx5012).

 ## Documentation
 The complete documentation of the library as well as detailed information about the XENSIV™ TLx5012B Angle Sensor, can be found [here](https://xensiv-angle-sensor-tlx5012.readthedocs.io/en/latest/index.html).